“Our rejections make us who we are.” – Jia Jiang

 The more your ideas get out to the public, the more clients you have and the more your audience grows, the more people there will be to potentially criticize and pick apart your plans for the world.
 The bigger Live Your Legend gets, the more likely there’s someone to laugh, scorn or even hate me.
 That’s a scary thought, but it’s a real part of pursuing something that matters.
 The president of the United States was rejected by over 40 million people.
 And he’s the guy who won.

-I used to think I could avoid rejection by just following some line – doing what everyone else told me I was supposed to do.
+I used to think I could avoid rejection by just following some template – doing what everyone else told me I was supposed to do.
 And this seemed to work perfectly well.
 The only problem is it made life about as fun as the poison oak I picked up backpacking last weekend.

 Without the chance of rejection, nothing interesting happens.